-Searches for teaching/professional practice faculty generally proceed identically as for tenure-track faculty, with the exception that the candidate's presentation during the virtual or on-campus interview is on teaching/professional practice, as relevant, rather than scholarship, and exceptions to a national search require approval only by the college dean.
+Searches for teaching/professional practice faculty generally proceed identically as for tenure-track faculty, with the exception that the candidate's presentation during the virtual or on-campus interview is on teaching/professional practice, as relevant, rather than scholarship.

 3. Transfer from the Tenure Track